 The Krishna River meets the Bay of Bengal at Hamsaladeevi.
 The Pallethummalapalem region consists of a well-developed mangrove community (Nabi and Brahmaji Rao, 2012) The average rainfall of this mandal is 110 cm due to the southwest monsoon and with a mean precipitation of 1250 mm.
 The climatic condition is humid with the highest temperatures of 23°C to 33°C recorded during April, May and June months; and the coldest temperatures of 19°C to 22°C recorded during December and January months.
 The other fish landing centers in the region include Gilakaladindi, Polatitippa, Kotha, Pallethummalapalem, Kanuru, Tallapalem, Manginapudi and Cambelpeta.

 Decapoda is an important order of the crustaceans which includes prawns/shrimps, lobsters and crabs etc. Currently, the order Decapoda is divided into two suborders, namely Dendrobranchiata and Pleocyemata.
-The suborder Dendrobranchiata comprises exclusively prawns belonging to the superfamilies Penaeoidea (Rafinesque, 1815) and Sergestoidea (Dana, 1852), whereas the suborder Pleocyemata, with its 11 infraorders, includes the remaining commercially important crustaceans like shrimps, mud shrimps, lobsters, crabs and crayfishes.
+The suborder Dendrobranchiata comprises exclusively prawns belonging to the superfamilies Penaeoidea (Rafinesque, 1815) and Sergestoidea (Dana, 1852).
+In contrast, the suborder Pleocyemata, with its 11 infraorders, includes the remaining commercially important crustaceans like shrimps, mud shrimps, lobsters, crabs and crayfishes.

-The shrimp fishery of India is spread over the entire coastline, and extending up to a depth of about 80 m.
+The shrimp fishery of India is spread over the entire coastline and extends up to a depth of about 80 m.
 Fishing beyond 50 m depth is carried out mainly by large trawlers of about 20 m OAL.
-A variety of gears (fixed bag nets, seines, bottom-set gill nets etc.) operated in the traditional sector by motorized and non - motorized country crafts.
+A variety of gears (fixed bag nets, seines, bottom-set gill nets etc.) operate in the traditional sector by motorized and non - motorized country crafts.
 In addition, bottom trawls operated by small and medium sized mechanized boats are engaged in this fishing.
 Shrimp fishing is almost year-round on most of the regions of the Indian coast except for a short period of off season during the monsoon period.

 The shrimp fishery relies on two categories of shrimp, namely penaeid and non-penaeid.
 From the export point of view, penaeid shrimps are more important than non-penaeid shrimps because of their larger size and high unit value.
 The important species contributing to the shrimp fishery are Solenocera crassicornis, Penaeus indicus.
 P. merguiensis, P. monodon, P. semisulcatus, P. canaliculatus, Metapenaeus dobsoni, M. affinis, M. monoceros, M. brevicornis, M. kutchensis, Parapenaeopsis stylifera, P. hardwickii P. sculptilis, Acetes indicus, Nematopalaemon tenuipes, Exopalaemon styliferus and Exhippolysmata ensirostris.